Georgakopoulos-Soares-lab/taxonomic_quasi_primes/README.md

 # Taxonomic quasi-primes: peptides charting lineage-specific adaptations and disease-relevant loci

 ## Overview
-This repository contains the analysis pipeline and findings for identifying unique peptide sequences, termed **taxonomic quasi-prime peptides**, that are specific to taxonomic groups.
+This repository contains the analysis pipeline for identifying unique peptide sequences, termed **taxonomic quasi-prime peptides**, that are specific to taxonomic groups.
 By analyzing proteomes across 24,073 species, the study identifies these peptides unique to superkingdoms, kingdoms, and phyla, offering insights into evolutionary divergence and functional roles.

 ---